The Toyota C-HR manages feel pretty sporty without sending every bump in the road into the cabin. Unfortunately, it’s pretty noisy on the motorway

 Unfortunately, its low roof, minuscule back windows and small rear windscreen give you a terrible view out the back.
 Thankfully, all C-HR models come with a reversing camera as standard while Excel and Dynamic models also come with front and rear parking sensors and a self-parking system.

-The C-HR has loads of grip and doesn’t lean much in tight corners.
+The Toyota C-HR has loads of grip and doesn’t lean much in tight corners.
 It’s sportier than most SUVs but not quite as fun to drive as a SEAT Ateca.
 It isn’t as relaxing to drive as a Peugeot 3008, either, thanks to the loud wind noise and intrusive tyre roar you’ll hear at motorway speeds.

-Euro NCAP awarded the C-HR an impressive five-star safety rating in the strict 2017 tests, making it one of the safest family cars you can buy.
+Euro NCAP awarded the Toyota C-HR an impressive five-star safety rating in the strict 2017 tests, making it one of the safest family cars you can buy.
 It performed particularly well in the safety assists category thanks to all models coming with adaptive cruise control (to automatically match the speed of the car in front), lane departure warning, automatic emergency braking and road sign assist as standard.